snail007/goproxy/README.md

 #### HTTP HEADER Explanation
 `userconns`: The maximum number of connections for the user, not limited to 0 or not set this header.
-`ipcons`: The maximum number of connections for the user IP, not limited to 0 or not set this header.
+`ipconns`: The maximum number of connections for the user IP, not limited to 0 or not set this header.
 `userrate`: User's single TCP connection rate limit, in bytes/second, is not limited to 0 or does not set this header.
 `iprate`: The single TCP connection rate limit of the client IP, in bytes/second, not limited to 0 or not set this header.
 `userqps`: The maximum number of connections per second (QPS) for the user, not limited to 0 or not set this header.